 Now Leonard had lost to Duran, and fans were wondering if another young American talent was about to lose to another fearsome, hard-punching Latino champion.
 The fight was held in Joe Louis Arena in Detroit in front of a fervent crowd, everyone there to see one of their own make it.
 No one left disappointed.

 In the second, the challenger picked up where he had left off.
 His six and eight inch advantages in height and reach, plus his obvious edge in hand speed, made it impossible for Cuevas to get in range and bring his left hook into play.
 Hearns punched freely, in total command.
-Finally a devastating right landed perfectly and turned Pipino’s legs to spaghetti.
-His whole body weaved and buckled like a palm tree in a hurricane as he struggled to stay erect.
+Finally a devastating right landed perfectly on Pipino’s jaw and turned his legs to spaghetti; the Mexican’s whole body weaved and buckled like a palm tree in a hurricane as he struggled to stay erect.
 Hearns watched for a moment and then struck home another right and Pipino hit the canvas face first.
 Amazingly, Cuevas beat the count, but his manager had seen enough and stepped through the ropes.
-Thomas Hearns was the new WBA champion, and the countdown to the inevitable showdown with Sugar Ray Leonard had begun.
+Thomas Hearns was the new WBA champion, and the countdown to the inevitable showdown with Sugar Ray Leonard had begun. — Michael Carbert

 Painting by Damien Burton.